saiya/dsps/server/doc/config.md

 If multiple configuration match with a channel, server merges them.

 If you configure one or more `channels` blocks, DSPS server will reject unmatched channel name.
-If `channels` configuration is empty, DSPS server automatically define `.*` channel configuration to accept any channel name.
+If `channels` configuration is empty, DSPS server automatically define `.+` channel configuration to accept any channel name.

 Configuration items under `channels[n]`:

 - `regex` (Regex string, required): Regex string to match with name of a channel
   - Must match with *entire string* of the channel name (no need to write `^` nor `$`).
   - You can use named group (e.g. `(?P<id>\d+)`).
 In the channel configuration, captured value of the group is visible to template strings.
-- `expire` (Duration string, required): DSPS server may discard inactive subscribers & messages after this duration
+- `expire` (Duration string, default `30m`): DSPS server may discard inactive subscribers & messages after this duration
   - Duration counts from last access of the subscriber or sent time of the message.
   - DSPS may not resend after this expiration duration, so that this value must be larger than client's polling period if you polling.
   - If multiple channel configuration matches to a channel, largest value wins.